hubmapconsortium/gateway/README.md

 We first use individual `Dockerfile` to define the image for each service componment.
 Then with Docker Compose, we define all the services and their relation to each other in the `docker-compose.yml` file.
 This allows us to spin this multi-container application stack up in a single command which does everything that needs to be done to get it running.

+Note: Don't confuse with the term of `service` and `container` when we talk about Docker Compose.
+A service only runs one image, but it codifies the way that image runs&mdash;what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.
+That's why in `docker-compose.yml` we see `services` defined.

+In our `docker-compose.yml` configuration, you'll also see the `volumes` for each service.
+We use volumes to mount the app source code to the container when it's spun up and the log file generated on the containers are also made reachable by mounting to the host via volumes.

 ### Build images